guni12/trade-vue/README.md

 # The Selenium suit is testing the following:

-1. Test if wep-page title is correct.
+1. Test if web-page title is correct.

 2. Test link to 'Join' and see if path and H2 is correct.